stephenajulu/stephenajulu.com8/content/about.md

 sections:
   - type: content_section
     content: >-
-      **About Me:** Hello, I’m Stephen Ajulu, a multidisciplinary tech consultant based in Nairobi with over a decade of experience.
-I build impactful products, brands, and solutions at the intersection of technology, design, and engineering.
-My expertise spans web development, AI, blockchain, cybersecurity, cloud infrastructure, and emerging realities (AR, MR, XR).
-Beyond technical mastery, I focus on digital sovereignty, decentralization, and future-ready systems that empower businesses and individuals alike.
+      I’m Stephen Ajulu, a multidisciplinary tech consultant based in Nairobi with over a decade of experience.
+Through my work at <a href="https://julzinsight.co">JULZ INSIGHT</a>, I build impactful products, enduring brands, and practical solutions at the intersection of technology, design, and engineering.
+My expertise spans AI, blockchain, cybersecurity, cloud infrastructure, and emerging trends, but my focus is always on clarity, trust, and sustainable progress.

-      I don’t just deliver services, I craft bespoke solutions that harmonize innovation with sustainability, helping organizations thrive today while preparing them for tomorrow’s challenges.

-      **Mission:** To empower businesses and individuals by engineering transformative products, enduring brands, and thriving ventures.
-Through modular systems, authentic frameworks, and tech-driven consulting, I deliver clarity, trust, and sustainable progress, helping organizations solve today’s challenges while laying foundations for tomorrow’s growth.

-      **Vision:** To shape a harmonious future where technology, nature, and human insight coexist seamlessly.
-By building infrastructures and artifacts that endure, inspire, and empower across generations, I aspire to elevate humanity toward a more conscious and progressive civilization.
+      In the short term, I help businesses modernize systems, and unlock growth through bespoke tech consulting and managed open source business software solutions and infrastructure.
+In the long term, I engineer modular frameworks and future‑ready ventures that harmonize technology, nature, and human insight, creating artifacts that endure, empower, and inspire across generations.

-      **Personal Statement:** “The architect of clarity and progress, delivering practical solutions today while engineering legacies for tomorrow.”
+      ***Personal Statement:*** “The architect of clarity and progress, delivering practical solutions today while engineering legacies for tomorrow.”

     image: images/about.jpg
-    image_alt: Our team in the meeting room
+    image_alt: Myself
   - type: cta_section
     section_id: cta
     title: Become a Team Player